 - Customer support

-Company A used an on-premise IdP they hosted themselves.
+Company A used an on-premises IdP they hosted themselves.
 To increase security, lower support costs, and boost scalability, they want to move to Cloud Identity as their primary IdP.
 Employees want the convenience of using a single set of sign-on credentials to access all of their cloud apps.
 They plan to authenticate all cloud apps against their Google identity using SAML and OIDC.

 IT sets up their cloud apps for SSO:

 - Make a list of the cloud apps employees use.

 - Locate these apps in the G Suite Marketplace or SAML catalog.

 - Set up SSO for these apps by turning it on for them one by one.

 - Assign the appropriate apps to specific organizations, such as: